 Accelerated Experiential Dynamic Psychotherapy (AEDP)

 Accelerated Experiential Dynamic Psychotherapy (AEDP) focuses on creating secure and empathetic relationships between the therapist and the patient.
-AEDP aims to help individuals process and heal from traumatic experiences by allowing them to become more aware of their emotions and to express them in a safe environment.
+AEDP aims to help individuals process and heal from traumatic experiences by allowing them to become more aware of their emotions and to express them.
 AEDP was developed in the 1980s by Dr. Diana Fosha.
 The therapy involves working to identify and process emotions in real-time, developing a more in-depth understanding of one’s self and experiences.

 Acceptance and Commitment Therapy (ACT)